-- 1. Face coverings, provided by parents/guardians, will be optional for all students for the 2021-2022 school year, unless deemed necessary. - 2.
-Hair shall be groomed so as not to extend below the eyebrows or cover the eyes. - 3.
-Hair and nails shall not be groomed in class. - 4.
+- 1. Face coverings, provided by parents/guardians, will be optional for all students, unless deemed necessary. - 2.
+Hair and nails shall not be groomed in class. - 3.
 Hair and body shall be free from obnoxious odors, clean, and neat in appearance.
-In the case of elementary students, unnatural hair color is prohibited. - 5.
+In the case of elementary students, unnatural hair color is prohibited. - 4.
 Shoes, sandals, or boots shall be worn at all times with shoes being laced and tied.
-No cleats or tennis shoes with wheels. - 6.
+No cleats or tennis shoes with wheels. - 5.
 No tank tops, halters, tops with spaghetti straps or tops that expose the midriff, when hands are raised above the head, shall be worn.
 Appropriate underclothing shall be worn.
 No clothing considered and designed as underclothing shall be worn as an outside garment.
-Underclothing shall not be exposed while worn underneath an outside garment. - 7.
-Any style of clothing tending toward immodesty is prohibited. - 8.
-Picks, combs, rollers, and other styling devices shall not be worn in the hair. - 9.
-Unless prescribed for medical reasons, sunglasses are not allowed in the building. - 10.
+Underclothing shall not be exposed while worn underneath an outside garment. - 6.
+Any style of clothing tending toward immodesty is prohibited. - 7.
+Picks, combs, rollers, and other styling devices shall not be worn in the hair. - 8.
+Unless prescribed for medical reasons, sunglasses are not allowed in the building. - 9.
 No hats, caps, toboggans, head scarves, bandanas, wrist bands, sweat bands, hairnets, shower caps, stocking caps, do rags or hoods are allowed in the building.
-This rule applies to both boys and girls. - 11.
-No see-through clothing shall be worn. - 12.
-Students may wear shorts, provided the length meets the fingertip rule (the length must extend to the end of the middle finger when standing and arms are hung straight at the side). - 13.
-Girls' tops, when worn with leggings, must meet the fingertip rule (the length must extend to the end of the middle finger when standing and arms are hung straight at the side). - 14.
-Girls' skirt and dress length must meet the fingertip rule as stated above. - 15.
+This rule applies to both boys and girls. - 10.
+No see-through clothing shall be worn. - 11.
+Students may wear shorts, provided the length meets the fingertip rule (the length, at its highest point, must extend to the end of the middle finger when standing and arms are hung straight at the side). - 12.
+Student's tops, when worn with leggings, must meet the fingertip rule (the length, at its highest point, must extend to the end of the middle finger when standing and arms are hung straight at the side at its highest point). - 13.
 No pants with holes exposing skin above the fingertip rule are permitted.
-No pajama pants are permitted. - 16.
-Overall straps and suspenders shall be fastened and worn over the shoulders. - 17.
-Leggings, skin-tight pants, jeans or biking shorts must be worn with the appropriate skirt or other covering which must meet the fingertip rule for length. - 18.
+No pajama pants are permitted. - 14.
+Overall straps and suspenders shall be fastened and worn over the shoulders. - 15.
+Leggings, skin-tight pants, jeans or biking shorts must be worn with the appropriate skirt or other covering which must meet the fingertip rule for length. - 16.
 Pants should be worn appropriately at the waist.
-Sagging pants will not be tolerated. - 19.
-Students with tattoos may be requested to keep them covered. - 20.
-Clothing with suggestive, vulgar, indecent, or disruptive slogans/pictures is not permitted. - 21.
-Clothing advertising alcoholic products or drugs is not permitted.
+Sagging pants will not be tolerated. - 17.
+Students with tattoos may be requested to keep them covered. - 18.
+Clothing with suggestive, vulgar, indecent, or disruptive slogans/pictures is not permitted. - 19.
+Clothing advertising alcoholic products or drugs is not permitted. - 20.
+A student shall not wear any clothing or present himself or herself in a manner (such as cuts in the eyebrows, one pant leg or sleeve rolled up) that would identify him/her with gang or any other illegal activity.
+Further, a student shall not wear any clothing showing gang-related signs, colors, or written gestures.

-- 22. A student shall not wear any clothing or present himself or herself in a manner (such as cuts in the eyebrows, one pant leg or sleeve rolled up) that would identify him/her with gang or any other illegal activity.
-Further, a student shall not wear any clothing showing gang-related signs, colors, or written gestures. - 23.
-Males are not permitted to wear skirts and/or other garments traditionally worn by females. - 24.
-Wallet chains are not allowed. - 25.
-Trench coats or duster style coats are not allowed. - 26.
-For schools wearing uniforms, see the school dress codes for guidelines. - 27.
-Students enrolled in Career and Technical courses may have other dress code requirements related to health and safety issues. - 28.
-Modifications to the dress code may be allowed by school administrators for special occasions. - 29.
+- 21. Trench coats or duster style coats are not allowed. - 22.
+For schools wearing uniforms, see the school dress codes for guidelines. - 23.
+Students enrolled in Career and Technical courses may have other dress code requirements related to health and safety issues. - 24.
+Modifications to the dress code may be allowed by school administrators for special occasions. - 25.
+Earrings are not allowed for male elementary students. - 26.
 Any dress or personal appearance that the administration feels is disruptive or presents a safety hazard to the instructional process will be dealt with on an individual case basis.